samdark/yii2-cookbook/book/reusing-views-via-partials.md

     <?=$this->render('_jumbotron.php')?>; // our line
 ```

+In the code above we're relying on [`View::render()`](http://www.yiiframework.com/doc-2.0/yii-base-view.html#render%28%29-detail) method which renders a view specified and returns its output which we're echoing immediately.

 ## Adding variables

 Let's customize message displayed in jumbotron.
 By default it will be the same message but user should be able to pass